 Cybercrimes are crimes which are directed at computers or other devices, and these devices are integral to an offence.
 Common types of cybercrime include hacking, online scams and fraud, identity theft, attacks on computer systems and illegal or prohibited online content

 Bank hacks is becoming a trend by hackers to illegitimately gain larger and more lucrative advantages from the banking sector and experts warn that bank hacking attempts is likely to increase.
-Facing this new criminal trend, BDL defended the integrity of the Lebanese payments system by Circular N° 144 “Prevention of cybercrime” where MEAB is fully compliant and committed to its requirements and the bank has implemented the necessary cyber-security systems and protocols to protect our databases.
+Facing this new criminal trend, BDL defended the integrity of the Lebanese payments system by Circular N° 144 “Prevention of cybercrime” where MEAB bank is fully compliant and committed to its requirements and the bank has implemented the necessary cyber-security systems and protocols to protect our databases.
 Because the effect of cybercrime can be extremely upsetting and because customers’ cooperation is highly important to efficiently fight cyber attacks, we present below few preventive steps for you to follow during your banking operations to better protect yourself against the risks of cyber attacks:

 - Dedicate a specific email account for your banking operations and do not share it on social networking sites.
 Remember: This account should not be mentioned on your business card.